-This one has a fastening on the front for the strap, which helps to re-direct towards you to a dog that attacks.
+This one has a fastening on the front of the strap, which helps to re-direct towards you to a dog that attacks.
 It is comfortable and helps a lot to decrease the pulling without causing any damage.

 The Thunderleash is also a good choice.
 If excessive pulling is not a problem, then a standard H-style nylon harness may be perfect.

 For very small dogs, there is a soft, small and comfortable harness called Puppia.

 Another way to calm dogs that pull is to have them carry a backpack on their way.
 Suddenly they have a job to do, and they take their job seriously!